marvinxu99/django_pg_dev_multi/README.md

-This repo hosts some off demo apps that are written in Djangow framework.
+This repo hosts 4 demo apps that are written in Djangow framework.

 You can check the live version at http://winn.herokuapp.com